simonsobs/PSpipe/project/ACT_DR6/dr6.rst

     OMP_NUM_THREADS=48 srun -n 5 -c 48 --cpu-bind=cores python get_window_dr6.py global_dr6v4_bin50.dict
     # real	10m2.348s

-The next step is to precompute the mode coupling matrices associated with these window functions, we have N window functions corresponding to each (array) data set, we will have to compute all the cross power spectra of the form
+The next step is to precompute the mode coupling matrices associated with these window functions, we have N window functions corresponding to each (array-bands) dataset, we will have to compute all the cross power spectra of the form
 (array 1)  x (array 2) there are therefore Ns = N x (N + 1) / 2 = 15 independent set of spectra (TT - TE - TB - ET - BT - EE - EB - BE - BB) to compute, note that for array 1 = array 2, TE = ET, TB = BT, EB = BE

 .. code:: shell